-Hong Kong is one of these “tax-free” countries in Asia and it’s among one of the best countries with a territorial tax system, though it’s not my personal preference.
+Hong Kong is one of these “tax-free” countries in Asia, and it’s among one of the best countries with a territorial tax system.

-The rest of the tax free nations that follow are mostly located in Southeast Asia – Singapore, the Philippines, Malaysia, and Thailand.
+The rest of the tax-free nations that follow are mostly located in Southeast Asia – Singapore, the Philippines, and Thailand.

-Each one is unique and will require you to investigate their specific nuances.
+Each one is unique and will require you to investigate its specific nuances.